You are viewing a story from harrypotterfanfiction.com

 “Stop whining, you mean?”

 “It would help.”
-Vinny tilted her head.
+Vinny tilted her head, a cascade of braids falling over her shoulder.
 “All you’ve done since you got back is whine and moan over that degenerate Malfoy.
 I always told you–”

 “That he was no good.
 I know.
 I know.”
 Rose sighed and ran a hand through her hair, loosening it from its few remaining pins.
 “You and everyone else told me a million times.
 Just wait until my parents get here and you’ll hear it a million times more.”

 She tried to sound sarcastically cheerful.
 It would take all her effort to convince Vinny, much less her parents, that she was still the same old Rose, stubborn with a hint of cautious recklessness, always looking backwards, never forward.
 She only wished that she could feel that way, but all she could do was berate herself over and over again for this past week, a true week from hell, feeling lower and lower with every passing minute.
 If this evening was to be a gathering of the family, smothering Rose in its midst in sympathy and relief, she would sink so low that she’d fall straight through the earth and onto the other side.